 Madeira Island is one of the top all-year hiking destinations in Europe with a combination of easy levada walks, forest adventures, coastal routes, and steep mountain treks.
 With lush UNESCO-listed Laurissilva forests and consistent cloud inversions, you will be in constant amazement while enjoying this list of the Best 65 Hikes on Madeira Island.

 I based myself on Madeira for six months to explore all of the hiking trails on offer.
-In this blog post, I have detailed my favorite 60 hikes on Madeira so that you can pick a couple that stand out to you, making it possible for you to head off and explore the stunning hiking trails all around this incredible island!
+In this blog post, I have detailed my favorite 65 hikes on Madeira so that you can pick a couple that stands out to you.
+I hope this list of the best Madeira hikes makes it possible for you to head off and explore the stunning trails all around this incredible island!

 - APPS: The best apps for navigating on the Madeira hiking trails is the WalkMe App, which works offline if you pay $4 for the pro version.
 It has about 50 of the main hikes and is a very valuable tool that I used a lot.
 I also used AllTrails and Wikiloc to discover some other routes people had done in the past.
 I used both depending on their availability on a specific trail, along with Maps.me for offline directions while on the trail.

 - WEBCAMS: There are lots of webcams around the island that can help you decide whether it’s a good moment for a certain hike regarding clouds, rain etc. You can see all of the Madeira webcams here.